nilanbais/storingsanalyse-generator/README.md

 - *sfb*.workorder - pandas.DataFrame() that contains the workorder related data
 - *sfb*.df_staging_file - pandas.DataFrame() that contains the result of merging the *sfb*.asset_df and *sfb*.workorder.

-## Class modules
+## Class methods
 ### *sfb*.read_sf_data()
-Module for reading the data from the input file and returning this data.
+Method for reading the data from the input file and returning this data.

 ---
 ### *sfb*.get_breakdown_descriptions(sbs_lbs_series)